Rio Grande Valley Vipers: History

-After the finish of the 2006–07 season, the D-League announced an expansion to Hidalgo, Texas, with the team being christened the "Rio Grande Valley Vipers", becoming the 14th team in league history, and they would play at Dodge Arena.
-In their debut season of 2007–08, they finished with a 21–29 record, failing to qualify for the playoffs.
+In late January 2007, during the 2006–07 season, the D-League announced an expansion to Hidalgo, Texas.
+Months later, the team was christened the "Rio Grande Valley Vipers", becoming the 14th team in league history, and they would play at Dodge Arena.
+The Vipers played their first game as a franchise on November 23, 2007, where they beat the Austin Toros 104–97 in front of over 5,000 fans at home.
+In their debut season, they finished with a 21–29 record, failing to qualify for the playoffs.
 In March 2008, four games before the season ended, inaugural head coach Bob Hoffman announced his resignation, as he decided to pursue a coaching job in college basketball.